MjlDoesGitHub/matthewlim.github.io/README.md

 ## About Me
-Hey there!
-I'm Matthew — a rising senior data science major born and raised in the Bay Area.
-I'm passionate about leveraging data to transform businesses and revolutionize decision-making processes with a profound social impact in mind.
-Currently, I'm honing my data science skills at UC Berkeley through coursework and exciting extracurricular projects.
+Hello!
+I'm Matthew, a rising senior majoring in Data Science at UC Berkeley, and a proud Bay Area native.
+I am passionate about using data to drive business transformation and enhance decision-making processes, always with a focus on creating a positive social impact.
+Currently, I am developing my data science expertise through both rigorous coursework and engaging extracurricular projects.

 ## Education
 B.A., Data Science | University of California, Berkeley (_May 2025_)